-- Administrative Costs Ratio- Quantifiable Objective Criteria: Total obligations and/or expenditures for administrative costs does not exceed the relevant threshold of total allocation (10% across the prime and all subrecipients for ERA 1, not to exceed 15% for ERA 2 across the prime and all subrecipients) (See ERA Reporting Guidance, Appendix 7, Applicable Limitations on Administrative Expenses, page 52) - 2.
-Housing Stability Services Ratio- Quantifiable Objective Criteria: Total obligations and/or expenditures for housing stability services is not greater than 10% of the total amount allocated (See ERA Reporting Guidance, Appendix 7, Applicable Limitations on Administrative Expenses, page 52).
-Examples of these services can be found as item 23 on ages 12 and 13 of the July 27, 2022 FAQs located at https://home.treasury.gov/system/files?file=136/ERA-FAQ-7.27.22.pdf. - 3.
-System for Prioritizing Assistance- Quantifiable Objective Criteria: The number of households with less than 50% Area Median Income (AMI) receiving financial assistance is greater than the number of households with greater than 50% AMI receiving assistance (See ERA Reporting Guidance, Section E, Number of Unique Participant Households at Certain Income Levels, page 27)
+- Administrative Costs Ratio- Quantifiable Objective Criteria: Total obligations and/or expenditures for administrative costs does not exceed the relevant threshold of total allocation (10% across the prime and all subrecipients for ERA 1, not to exceed 15% for ERA 2 across the prime and all subrecipients), and the amounts reported for administrative costs are accurate.
+(See ERA Reporting Guidance, Appendix 7, Applicable Limitations on Administrative Expenses, page 54 and for ERA2 see ERA 2 Reporting Guidance, Appendix 7, Applicable Limitations on Administrative Expenses, page 43) - 2.
+Housing Stability Services Ratio- Quantifiable Objective Criteria: Total obligations and/or expenditures for housing stability services is not greater than 10% of the total amount allocated (For ERA1see ERA Reporting Guidance, Appendix 7, Applicable Limitations on Administrative Expenses, page 54 and for ERA2 see ERA2 Reporting Guidance, Appendix 7, Applicable Limitations on Administrative Expenses, page 43).
+Examples of these services can be found in FAQ 23 on page 12 of the July 27, 2022 FAQs located at https://home.treasury.gov/system/files?file=136/ERA-FAQ-7.27.22.pdf. - 3.
+System for Prioritizing Assistance- Quantifiable Objective Criteria: The number of households with less than 50% Area Median Income (AMI) receiving financial assistance is greater than the number of households with greater than 50% AMI receiving assistance (For ERA1 see ERA Reporting Guidance, Section E, Number of Unique Participant Households at Certain Income Levels, page 29 and for ERA2 see ERA2 Reporting Guidance, Section E, Cumulative Number of Unique Participant Households at Certain Income Levels, page 23)

-4. Participant Households at Certain Income Levels Eligibility- Quantifiable Objective Criteria: The total households receiving assistance is not greater than the sum of Area Median Income (AMI) banded eligible households with a 5 to 10% margin of error to avoid false positives for medium to large recipients.
+Participant Households at Certain Income Levels Eligibility- Quantifiable Objective Criteria: The total households receiving assistance is not greater than the sum of Area Median Income (AMI) banded eligible households with a 5 to 10% margin of error to avoid false positives for medium to large recipients.
 Treasury is aware of some limited temporary income data availability and reporting lag due to waterfall distribution models required within the statutory design framework and related administrative processing delays, as well as the use of fact-based proxies or assistance based on participation in other programs.
-Does not apply to tribal recipients exempt from income reporting according to Treasury guidance and policy (See ERA Reporting Guidance, Section E, Number of Unique Participant Households at Certain Income Levels, page 27)
+Does not apply to tribal recipients exempt from income reporting according to Treasury guidance and policy (For ERA1 see ERA Reporting Guidance, Section E, Number of Unique Participant Households at Certain Income Levels, page 29 and for ERA2 see ERA2 Reporting Guidance, Section E, Cumulative Number of Unique Participant Households at Certain Income Levels, page 23)